Webinar Replay: VETS Volunteer Perspectives on Community-Led Climate and Ecosystem Solutions

 Skip to Main Content

 What does environmental action look like at the community level?
-In this World Environment Day webinar, VWB’s VETS program volunteers share their experiences supporting climate-smart agriculture, soil restoration, and sustainable land management alongside local partners in Cambodia, Kenya, and Laos.
-From improving composting systems and biogas slurry use to introducing cover crops and training farmers in climate resilience, these stories reveal how grassroots solutions are restoring ecosystems and building a healthier, more sustainable future—from the ground up.
+In this World Environment Day webinar, VWB’s VETS program volunteers shared their experiences supporting climate-smart agriculture, soil restoration, and sustainable land management alongside local partners in Cambodia, Kenya, and Laos.
+From improving composting systems and biogas slurry use to introducing cover crops and training farmers in climate resilience, their stories show how grassroots solutions are restoring ecosystems and building a healthier, more sustainable future—from the ground up.

 WEBINAR: Thursday, June 5th @ 10am-11am EST